ambiot/documents/docs/source/ambd_arduino/examples/network/WiFi - Connect to WiFi networks.rst

 -  WiFi connection with WEP encryption

-      Open the “ConnectWithWEP” example in ``“File” -> “Examples” -> “AmebaWiFi” -> “ConnectWithWiFi” -> “ConnectWithWEP”`` |4|\
+      Open the “ConnectWithWEP” example in ``“File” -> “Examples” -> “WiFi” -> “ConnectWithWiFi” -> “ConnectWithWEP”`` |4|\

       In the sample code, modify “ssid” to the SSID to be connected, “key” to